oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/domain-lifecycle/startup.md

 servers are shut down at the same time during the rolling restart process.

 {{% notice note %}}
-If you are supplying updated models or secrets for a running Model in Image domain, and you want the configuration updates to take effect using a rolling restart, consult [Modifying WebLogic Configuration]({{< relref "/userguide/managing-domains/domain-lifecycle/restarting/_index.md#modifying-the-weblogic-configuration" >}}) and [Runtime updates]({{< relref "/userguide/managing-domains/model-in-image/runtime-updates.md" >}}) before consulting this chapter.
+If you are supplying updated models or secrets for a running Model in Image domain, and you want the configuration updates to take effect using a rolling restart, consult [Modifying WebLogic Configuration]({{< relref "/userguide/managing-domains/domain-lifecycle/restarting/_index.md#modifying-the-weblogic-configuration" >}}) and [Runtime updates]({{< relref "/userguide/managing-domains/model-in-image/runtime-updates.md" >}}) before consulting this document.
 {{% /notice %}}

 ### Draining a node and PodDisruptionBudget